-GDP fell -4.5% in 2020, due to Covid-19, which followed a slowing of growth in 2019 to 2.4% after two years as one of the EU’s fastest growing economies in 2017/18 (4.8% / 4.1% respectively).
+GDP grow for 8.1% in 2021, following a decline in last two years.
 Historically with its strategic geographical position, proximity and interdependence with Austria and Italy, Slovenia was the most prosperous member state of the former Yugoslavia and indeed of all the European communist states.
 Slovenia gained its independence from Yugoslavia in 1991 and made rapid progress to transform itself into a modern European market economy with well-developed infrastructure and a well-educated work force.
 Slovenia’s economic performance since EU accession in 2004 was impressive with the country taking a number of tangible steps to improve the business climate and take advantage of its strategic location to gain significant levels of foreign investment.
 Slovenia’s strong economic performance in the early years of the millennium meant that the country was the first of the new EU entrants in 2004 to join the Euro in January 2007.
 Like many of its neighbors the Slovenian economy had a tough time during the years of the European and global economic crises but returned to sustained economic growth in 2014.
 More general information on Slovenia its economy and regions can be found here.
 Click here for a simple guide in English to Slovenia's tax regime.

 |The Slovenian Economy - Key indicators|

-Following a record year of transaction values in 2019, transaction levels dropped significantly in 2020 due to Covid-19, however prices of many real estate types actually increased in 2020, notably of resale apartments which grew by 5% on average across the country due to a lack of supply relative to demand in key sectors.
-Prior to this there was a period of prolonged growth in the Slovenian real estate market which followed the global financial crisis of the late 2000s which had a significant impact on the Slovenian property market which prices reducing 15-20% below pre-crisis levels by 2014 and only returning to their 2008 peak in 2016 and growing steadily until the Covid-19 pandemic.
+Following a steep drop in transaction levels in 2020 due to Covid-19, 2021 was a record year for real estate in Slovenia with double digit growth in most key market sectors (including apartments, houses and building plots) and up to 20% growth in average prices in some locations and record market transaction levels.
+Historically there was a period of prolonged growth in the Slovenian real estate market following the global financial crisis of the late 2000s which had a significant impact on the Slovenian property market which prices reducing 15-20% below pre-crisis levels by 2014 and only returning to their 2008 peak in 2016 and growing steadily until the Covid-19 pandemic.

 Ljubljana and the leading coastal and mountain resorts remain the most expensive parts of the country to buy in, however in the last few years there has been some flattening of the price differentials between the cheapest and most expensive areas.
 This said there is still a wide variation in prices charged for similar properties and there are occasional bargains to be found - especially for rural mountain properties - which is why we always recommend our clients let us undertake a bespoke search against their criteria, so they understand the extent of what is on the market that suits their needs.